Shang-Chi (Marvel Cinematic Universe): Early life

-Xu Shang-Chi was born to Xu Wenwu, the ancient leader of the Ten Rings organization, and Ying Li, a guardian of the mystical village of Ta Lo in an alternate universe.
+Xu Shang-Chi was born to Xu Wenwu, the ancient leader of the Ten Rings organization, and Ying Li, a guardian of the mystical village of Ta Lo in an adjacent universe.
 Shang-Chi's childhood was blissful, with his father renouncing his criminal ways to spend time with his family and his mother entertaining him and his sister Xialing with tales of her village.
 When Li is murdered by the Iron Gang, old rivals of the Ten Rings, Wenwu takes up his mystical ten rings and takes Shang-Chi with him to the Iron Gang's hideout, where he proceeds to brutally massacre the gang.
 Wenwu reactivates the Ten Rings organization and has Shang-Chi trained in martial arts as an assassin under the brutal tutelage of Death Dealer.
 At the age of 14, Shang-Chi is sent on a mission to kill the Iron Gang's leader and avenge his mother.
 Despite his success, Shang-Chi is traumatized by the ordeal and flees to San Francisco to assume a new life, adopting the name "Shaun".
 He leaves his younger sister Xialing behind with his father.
 While attending high school, Shang-Chi befriended Katy, establishing a close friendship into adulthood.

-Confronting his past
+Confronting his past and bequeathing the Ten Rings

-10 years later, in present-day, Shang-Chi is attacked by the Ten Rings led by Razor Fist.
+10 years later, in present-day, Shang-Chi is working as a hotel valet, alongside Katy.
+During a dinner outing with their friend Soo and her husband, John, they are told by Soo to make something out of themselves mentioning the Blip.
+Shortly later, Shang-Chi is attacked by the Ten Rings led by Razor Fist on a bus.
 Shang-Chi fights them off but loses his pendant given to him by his mother.
 Fearing that the Ten Rings will attack Xialing for her pendant, Shang-Chi tracks her down and reveals his past to Katy, who agrees to help him.
 They find Xialing at her underground fight club in Macau, but are attacked by the Ten Rings led by Death Dealer, with Wenwu arriving to capture Shang-Chi, Katy, and Xialing after breaking up the fight.
 The trio are taken to the Ten Rings' compound, where Wenwu reveals that he believes Li is still alive and is being kept in Ta Lo, using the two pendants to create a map that can be used to enter the village.
 Wenwu plans to destroy the village after freeing Li and imprisons Shang-Chi and the others when they object to his plans.